Government Policies and Business Regulatory Environment

 As a whole, FTP 2023 aims to strengthen India’s position in exports by manifesting automation in approvals, collaboration with multiple authorities, creating a welcoming environment for MSMEs and other businesses, and establishing India as a global leader in the export industry.

-Export Initiatives
+Export Initiatives:

 Special Economic Zones (SEZs) and Export Oriented Units (EOUs): The SEZ Act, 2005, aims at attracting larger foreign investments into India by providing quality infrastructure complemented by an attractive fiscal package at the center and the state level, with minimal regulations.
-This Act, along with the SEZ Rules, drastically simplified procedures and provided single-window clearance on matters related to the Central and State Governments18.
-Incentives provided to units in an SEZ differ from state to state but may include duty-free imports of specified goods, exemptions from from income tax (if an existing SEZ unit set up prior to April 2020 is acquired), zero-rating of GST, etc.
+This Act, along with the SEZ Rules, drastically simplified procedures and provided single- window clearance on matters related to the Central and State Governments15.
+Incentives provided to units in an SEZ differ from state to state but may include duty-free imports of specified goods, exemptions from income tax (if an existing SEZ unit set up prior to April 2020 is acquired), zero-rating of GST, etc.

-Units that export their entire production of goods and services may be set up under the EOU scheme, Electronics Hardware Technology Park (EHTP) scheme, Software Technology Park (STP) scheme, or Bio- Technology Park (BTP) scheme for the manufacture of goods, including repair, re-making, reconditioning, re-engineering, rendering of services, agriculture, etc.
+Units that export their entire production of goods and services may be set up under the EOU scheme, Electronics Hardware Technology Park (EHTP) scheme, Software Technology Park (STP) scheme, or Bio-Technology Park (BTP) scheme for the manufacture of goods, including repair, re-making, reconditioning, re-engineering, rendering of services, agriculture, etc. For such units, 100% FDI is permitted through the automatic route, similar to SEZ units16.

-With the intention to encourage manufacturing and exports under the 100% EOU/EHTP/STPI/BTP schemes, these units have been provided with a fast- track clearance facility.
+With the intention to encourage manufacturing and exports under the 100% EOU/EHTP/STPI/BTP schemes, these units have been provided with a fast-track clearance facility.
 These units are also allowed to share infrastructure, transfer goods and services between units, set up warehouses near the port of export, and use duty-free equipment for training.

-Duty deferment scheme
+Duty deferment scheme:

 To promote India as a global manufacturing hub and showcase its commitment towards ease of doing business, the government is allowing import of raw materials and capital goods without payment of customs duty for manufacturing and other operations in a bonded manufacturing facility.

-Duty exemption schemes
+Duty exemption schemes:

-Customs regulations
+Customs regulations:

 The Customs Act, 1962 provides for the levy and collection of customs duty on imports and exports, import/export procedures, prohibitions on the trade of certain goods, penalties, offenses, etc. The Central Government levies customs duty on the import and export of goods at the rates and on the basis of the classification under the Customs Tariff Act, 1975.

 Central Board of Indirect Taxes and Customs (erstwhile Central Board of Excise & Customs) is a part of the Department of Revenue under the Ministry of Finance, Government of India.
-It deals with the tasks of formulation of policy concerning levy and collection of Customs, Central Excise duties, Central Goods & Services Tax, and IGST, prevention of smuggling and administration of matters relating to Customs, Central Excise, Central Goods & Services Tax, IGST and Narcotics to the extent under CBIC's purview20.
+It deals with the tasks of formulation of policy concerning levy and collection of Customs, Central Excise duties, Central Goods & Services Tax, and IGST, prevention of smuggling and administration of matters relating to Customs, Central Excise, Central Goods & Services Tax, IGST and Narcotics to the extent under CBIC's purview17.
 The customs/import tariff for various goods can be viewed on the CBIC website, www.cbic.gov.in.

 Get in Touch